alexellis/arkade/README.md

 ### Override with `--set`

-You can also set helm overrides, for apps which use helm via `--set`
+You can also set helm overrides, for apps that use helm via `--set`

 ```bash
 ark install openfaas --set faasIdler.dryRun=false